indieweb/wordpress-indieauth/readme.txt

 == Description ==

-The plugin lets you login to the WordPress backend via IndieAuth.com.
-It uses the URL from the profile page to identify the blog user.
+The plugin lets you login to the WordPress backend via IndieAuth.com and allows an Indieauth.com to act as an authentication mechanism for WordPress and its REST API.
+It uses the URL from the profile page to identify the blog user or your author url.

 == Installation ==